PasseiDireto/trigger-external-workflow-action/README.md

 ```

-You can name it `.env` and then then run it the freshly built image:
+You can name it `.env` and then run it the freshly built image:

 ```sh
 docker run --rm --env-file=.env trigger-external-workflow-action